 900,000 years ago:

-From the deepest ice core samples ever extracted, scientists have confirmed that in the last 740,000 years, Earth has been through eight separate Ice Ages, when the climate was much colder than today.
+From one of the deepest ice core samples ever extracted, scientists have confirmed that in the last 900,000 years, Earth has been through eight separate Ice Ages (or glacial periods shown in blue), when the climate was much colder than today.